-Our industry is fueling a culture of excess consumption and waste.
-We’re forging a new path.
+Our industry is fueling a culture of WASTE.
+Some of us are forging a new path.
+And it’s radical.

-The story is sadly familiar.
-Piles of waste head to the landfill daily from our job sites, one product can travel thousands of unnecessary miles, and the excess packaging we encounter is TK.
+Our industry’s story is sadly familiar.
+Piles of waste head to the landfill daily from our job sites, products travel thousands of unnecessary miles, and, in San Francisco alone, demolition and construction waste accounts for 25% of the city’s landfill.
 And that’s just the beginning of our impact on the planet.

 We have to do better.

-Together with top design leaders and the city of San Francisco, the GFDA is rethinking and innovating our industry’s business models and design practices to create strategic solutions for a better future.
-We're using our collective voices and influence to develop concrete goals that fundamentally shift the way our businesses operate, in service of the environment and good design.
+The GFDA is rethinking and innovating our industry’s business models and design practices to create strategic solutions for a better future.
+We're using our collective voices and influence to develop real-world goals that fundamentally shift the way our businesses operate, in service of the environment and good design.

 The GFDA is growing and building chapters of alliance members in each major city.
 We believe in how powerful a movement like this can be when scaled.